Katalyst99/AirBnB_clone/README.md

 ## Concepts

 - **Python packages**: Understanding how to create and manage Python packages.
-- **AirBnB clone**: Creating a command interpreter similar to a shell but for managing AirBnB objects.
+- **AirBnB clone**: Creating a command interpreter similar to a shell but for AirBnB objects.

 ## Features

 - Command interpreter to manage AirBnB objects.
 - Serialization and deserialization of instances to and from JSON.
-- Basic CRUD operations for the AirBnB objects.
+- CRUD operations for the AirBnB objects.
-- Unit testing for all components.
+- Unit testing.

 ## Requirements